Update: Extreme anti-male bias by Canberra police and courts results in innocent man's jailing for four months on false rape allegations

-(Excerpt from Chapter seven of my book, Western Civilization under Siege.)
+(The following is an excerpt from Chapter seven of my book, Western Civilization under Siege.)

 It has been shocking to watch the attempts to reduce domestic violence morph into a worldwide domestic violence industry determined to ignore evidence showing the complexities of violence in the home while avoiding prevention strategies that would tackle the real risk factors underpinning this vital social issue.